rylandinthesun/Capstone-1/proposal.md

 2. The demographic of the users will be music fans, lyric fans, and lyricists.

-3. I plan on using the musicxmatch API..
+3. I plan on using the Genius API.
 Data I would like to obtain is lyrics of a song, the name of the song/artist/album, and also the album artwork for the given album.
 Would possibly use the Spotify/Apple Music/YouTube API to provide links to audio of the song being searched as well.

 4. a.  ![Lyrically Shecma](https://github.com/rylandinthesun/Lyrically/blob/main/lyrically_schema.png)